 - Obtain air fills, rent or purchase scuba equipment and participate in other diving activities as long as they have the required supervision

-- Continue their dive training and complete PADI Open Water Diver certification and other courses such as Project AWARE and equipment specialty courses
+- Continue their dive training and complete Open Water Diver certification and other courses.

 The Scuba Diver certification opens the door on the underwater world for anyone who's thought that a course would take too long or be too difficult.
 Upgrade to Open Water Diver whenever you want!
 With less time than the Scuba Diver course takes, you can make the jump to Open Water Diver certification and start scuba diving independently whenever time allows or you're up for more.
 This course is perfect for the person that has no time and is about to head away on a holiday where the dive will be guided by a Divemaster.What You Learn

 All the basics of scuba diving through knowledge development, a set of scuba skills in the pool that you'll use again during open water dives, and an appreciation for the underwater world that will keep you coming back for more bottom time every chance you get!
 During the course you'll cover material and practice skills related to topics such as:

 - Buoyancy skills including comfortable ascents and descents, and breathing underwater.

 - Staying warm underwater, streamlining your swimming skills and buddy diving techniques.

 - Diving environments and aquatic life you're likely to encounter.